 “The technical term for maskne is ‘acne mechanica,’ and it is the result of the mechanical friction of fabric against the skin,” says board-certified dermatologist Carlos Charles, founder of Derma di Colore.
-“That friction can lead to inflammation and irritation of the skin that impacts the pores, contributing to acne,” he says, and it can be exacerbated by moisture getting caught in the mask from humidity and sweating — two things we deal with on a daily basis in the summer.
+“That friction can lead to inflammation and irritation of the skin that impacts the pores, contributing to acne,” he says, and it can be exacerbated by moisture getting caught in the mask from humidity and sweating.

-The good news is, you are not doomed to break out whenever you wear a face mask (which, come on now, should be whenever you’re in public or can’t social-distance).
+The good news is, you are not doomed to break out whenever you wear a face mask.
 According to Charles and the three other experts we spoke with, a few simple changes to your mask-wearing and skin-care routine can make a big difference in getting rid of maskne and stopping it from forming in the first place.

 Best masks for preventing maskne